Prasannasaraf/cucm_srv_perfmon_api/README.md

 2) Change IP address of your CUCM publisher (do not forget to activate appropriate services on it)

-3) Select models types you are intersted in
+3) Select model types you are interested in

 4) Change output of the script if needed